dwyl/autoform/README.md

 to the top of the module you want to use it in.

-Then, you'll have the `render_autoform/4` function available in the controller, or the template that corresponds to the view.
+You'll be able to call either `render_autoform/4` or `custom_render_autoform/4` in the controller, or the template that corresponds to the view.

-Call the function in your controller with:
+Call `render_autoform` in your controller with:

 ``` elixir
 render_autoform(conn, :update, User, assigns: [user: get_user_from_db()])